php-sepa-xml/php-sepa-xml/doc/direct_debit.md

     'debtorIban'            => 'FI1350001540000056',
     'debtorBic'             => 'OKOYFIHH',
     'debtorName'            => 'Their Company',
     'debtorMandate'         => 'AB12345',
     'debtorMandateSignDate' => '13.10.2012',
-    'remittanceInformation' => 'Purpose of this direct debit' ));
+    'remittanceInformation' => 'Purpose of this direct debit', 'endToEndId'            => 'Invoice-No X' // optional, if you want to provide additional structured info ));
 // Retrieve the resulting XML
 $directDebit->asXML();